debobanerjee/one_for_the_road/README.md

 Contains all the images with face blurred.

 We do not own the images.
 So, please use it for only academic research purpose.
-If you use our dataset in any form, please cite the below mentioned paper.
+If you use our dataset, then please cite the below mentioned paper.

 [1] Debopriyo Banerjee, Niloy Ganguly, Shamik Sural, and Krothapalli Sreenivasa Rao.
 "One for the Road: Recommending Male Street Attire."
 In Proceedings of 22nd Pacific-Asia Conference on Knowledge Discovery and Data Mining, pages